SSD Journaling

 This article describes the Lightbits SSD Journaling feature.
-This feature provides a way to persistently store data of multiple volumes that have not yet been written to disk - providing protection in the event of a simultaneous power outage affecting multiple servers, on volumes with multiple replicas) and even single server power outages on single volume replicas.
+This feature provides a way to persistently store data written to a node that has not yet been written to the data disk - providing protection for data persistency in case of the event of a simultaneous power outage affecting multiple servers, on volumes with multiple replicas and even single server power outages on volumes with single replicas.
 This is similar to the protection previously provided by Data Center Persistent Memory Modules (DCPMM).

 When using the SSD Journaling feature, each node in the cluster will store a journal entry for each write request for a short period of time, until the data is persistent on the data disks.
 Once the data is persistent on the data SSDs, the journal entry is no longer required and can be overwritten.
 If an abrupt failure occurs, after the node is restarted, it will recover any outstanding journal entries and persist them on the data SSDs.
 The Journaling device is designed for high performance with low latency, similar to cache mechanisms.